RLE-Foundation/rllte/docs/index.md

 </div>

 **RLLTE: Long-Term Evolution Project of Reinforcement Learning** is inspired by the long-term evolution (LTE) standard project in telecommunications, which aims to provide development components and standards for RL research and applications. **RLLTE** is the first project that builds a complete ecosystem, and developers can perform task design, model training, evaluation, and deployment within one framework.
+For the project tenet, please read [Evolution Tenet](https://docs.rllte.dev/tenet).

-The highlight features of **rllte**:
+The highlight features of **RLLTE**:

 - 👨‍✈️ Large language model-empowered copilot;
 - ⏱️ Latest algorithms and tricks;